 What was Woodrow Wilson's role in and vision for peace and the League of Nations after World War I?

-After completing the lessons in this unit, students will be able to: Describe Wilson's concepts for peace and the League of Nations and efforts to foster American support for it.
+Describe Wilson's concepts for peace and the League of Nations and efforts to foster American support for it.